 Bugatti Logo Description

-Bugatti emblem is a horizontal oval with a narrow bordering with sixty red dots.
-The inside of the oval is painted in red and contains BUGATTI inscription in the center followed by a stylized EB on top of brand name.
-While BUGATTI is written in white color with black shades, the choice is black for EB monogram.
+The Bugatti emblem features a horizontal oval with a narrow border, adorned with sixty red dots.
+The interior of the oval is painted in red and bears the “BUGATTI” inscription at the center, accompanied by a stylized “EB” positioned above the brand name.
+“BUGATTI” is presented in white with black shading, while the “EB” monogram is displayed in black.